Active Indoor Recess

 Schedule recess before lunch!

 Be sure all recess activities are inclusive.
 Options should include activities that require varied levels of skill, non-competitive and more competitive activities, and team and individual options with options that require little equipment.
+Ensure active recess allows for student choice and encourages physical activity for all students, regardless of skill or ability.

 Implement games that have minimal wait time so students are active for as long as possible.